Future of Work: A Lifelong Learning Mindset

 This lengthening lifespan can naturally translate to more jobs over one's lifetime, but that trend is also being driven by generational shifts.
 The Bureau of Labor Statistics has reported a downward change in tenure for nearly 10 years with workers now averaging out at 4.4 years.
 With Millennials, who are now the largest working generation and represent 35% of the workforce, and those younger it is substanitally less.

-"These shifts in life expectancy and job mobility combined with accelerated technological development are drastically changing the parameters of our workforce," says Nelson Baker, dean at Georgia Tech Professional Education.
+"These shifts in life expectancy and job mobility combined with accelerated technological development are drastically changing the parameters of our workforce," says Nelson Baker, dean of Georgia Tech Professional Education.

 "Continued investment in reskilling and upskilling is essential for employees and employers alike to manage these increased workforce shifts and disruptions."